-An introduction to the study of non-Western man and cultures.
+This course is an introduction to the study of non-Western man and cultures.
 How culture, values, and language affect individual society's response to business relationships and the gospel will be examined and explored.
 Emphasis will be placed on learning to appreciate other cultures to enhance cross-cultural relationship building and communication.